All the Sun Princess Dining Options – So Many Choices, So Little Time

 Crown Grill – Deck 7

-Princess’ traditional steak restaurant is always a popular choice for specialty dining.
-Even though I am not a big red meat eater, I still enjoy the Crown Grill for all of its non steak options.
+Princess’s traditional steak restaurant is always a popular choice for specialty dining.
+Even though I am not a big red meat eater, I still enjoy the Crown Grill for all of its non-steak options.

 I thought this new version of the Crown Grill was a very elegant space to enjoy a special night with a special someone.